Cash-based accounting

 ← Back to dictionary

-What is cash-based accounting?
+What is the main advantage of cash-based accounting?

 What are the limitations of cash-based accounting?